Parable of the Renegades

 "How?"
 Lucas couldn't continue working after hearing something he felt needed every last ounce of his attention to understand.

-Rio tossed her crumpled tissue paper into the mini-trashcan, scoring a three-pointer of her own.
+Rio tossed her crumpled tissue paper into the mini-trashcan, scoring a three-pointer.
 "Do you enjoy stories?"

 “Nihan has some pretty advanced tech as far as I’ve heard,” Lucas commented.
 “But is that really it?”